-- Conduct stakeholder hydrological modeling meetings to review and help guide the hydrological modeling approach. - Use the 1998-2021 period of record (POR) for hydrological modeling based on data availability (historical gage data). - Develop and use a spreadsheet operations model to characterize the with and without Project operations daily average flow hydrology for the POR.
-If there are issues identified in the historical hydrology / project operations that require subdaily resolution, then in collaboration with stakeholders SCE will identify / implement a modeling approach to address sub-daily flow changes. - Coordinate with other study plans / analyses (e.g., recreation, riparian) to ensure the model addresses their needs.
+- Conduct stakeholder hydrological modeling meetings to review and help guide the hydrological modeling approach. - Use the 1998-2021 period of record (POR) for hydrological modeling based on data availability (historical gage data). - Develop and use a spreadsheet operations model to characterize Project operations daily average flow hydrology for the POR.
+If there are issues identified in the historical hydrology / project operations that require sub-daily resolution, then in collaboration with stakeholders SCE will identify / implement a modeling approach to address sub-daily flow changes. - SCE does not propose to independently model the effect of climate change on inflow hydrology.
+Project inflow is controlled by operations of Lake Isabella by the Army Corps of Engineers (ACOE) and schedule flow releases by the Kern River Water Master.
+If existing climate change modeling for Lake Isabella releases (inflow to the Kern No. 1 Project) is available over the Kern No. 1 POR, then SCE will incorporate the existing climate change inflow data into the Project hydrology model. - Coordinate with other study plans / analyses (e.g., recreation, riparian) to ensure the model addresses their needs.